SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Initial Benchmarking Experiments

 \subsection{Experimental Settings}

-Motivated by the baselines of ASVspoof 2021~\cite{2021ASVspoof} and ADD 2022 challenges, we employ Gaussian mixture model (GMM), light convolutional neural network (LCNN)~\cite{Wu2018lcnn} and RawNet2~\cite{Jung2020Rawnet2} to train fake audio detection models as our baselines.
-We use the officially released source code\footnote{http://github.com/asvspoof-challenge/2021} with minor modification to build GMM, LCNN and RawNet2 models.
-Linear frequency cepstral coefficients (LFCCs)~\cite{Sahi2015A} are used as the input features of GMM and LCNN based models.
+Motivated by the baselines of \blackf{the} ASVspoof 2021~\cite{2021ASVspoof} and ADD 2022~\cite{Yi2022ADD} challenges, we employ Gaussian mixture model (GMM), light convolutional neural network (LCNN) and RawNet2 to train fake audio detection models as our baselines.
+We use the officially released source code~\footnote{http://github.com/asvspoof-challenge/2021} with minor modification to build GMM, LCNN and RawNet2 models.
+Linear frequency cepstral coefficients (LFCCs) are used as the input features of GMM and LCNN based models.
 The input features of RawNet2 models are raw audio waveforms.
 The classifiers of the models are standard 2-class discriminators.
 The output labels are ``\textit{fake}'' and ``\textit{real}''.
-The source codes of three baseline models are public available\footnote{https://github.com/ADDchallenge/SceneFake}.
+The source codes of three baseline models are \blackf{publicly} available~\footnote{https://github.com/ADDchallenge/SceneFake}.

-GMM: the features are extracted using a 30-ms sliding window with a 15-ms shift, a 1024-point Fourier transform and 70 filters.
-LFCC features consist of 19 static cepstral coefficients appended by energy (C0 or $0^{th}$ cepstral coefficients) delta and delta-delta coefficients.
+GMM: features are extracted using a 30-ms sliding window with a 15-ms shift, a 1024-point Fourier transform and 70 filters. \blackf{The} LFCC features consist of 19 static cepstral coefficients appended by energy (C0 or $0^{th}$ cepstral coefficients) delta and delta-delta coefficients.

 LCNN: LFCC features are extracted with a 20-ms sliding window with a 10-ms shift, a 1024-point Fourier transform and 70 filters.
 The features are comprised of 19 static cepstral coefficients plus energy, delta and delta-delta coefficients.
 The features are extracted with a 20-ms sliding window with a 10-ms shift.
-The architecture of the LCNN based models~\cite{Wu2020LCNN} incorporating average pooling and LSTM layers~\cite{2021ASVspoof}.
+The architecture of the LCNN based models~\cite{Wu2020LCNN} \blackf{incorporates} average pooling and LSTM layers~\cite{2021ASVspoof}.

-RawNet2: the input features are raw audio waveforms~\cite{Jung2020Rawnet2}.
-The RawNet2 is a fully end-to-end model, which operates directly upon raw audio waveforms.
-It comprises one fixed bank of sinc filters and six residual blocks.
+RawNet2: \blackf{The RawNet2~\cite{Jung2020Rawnet2} is a fully end-to-end model, which operates directly upon raw audio waveforms upon raw audio waveforms as input features}.
+It \blackf{consists of} one fixed bank of sinc filters and six residual blocks.
 A gated recurrent units and fully connected layers prior followed by the output layer which has two labels: real or fake.